ucsb-cs148/w25/_lab/lab07.md

 A high-level overview (diagram and associated explanation) of your product's [Task/User Flow](https://careerfoundry.com/en/blog/ux-design/what-are-user-flows/) can be used as the starting point for the UX section in your Design Document and also for planning/structuring your user manual.

-# Maybe: Deployment Manual

-There may be a [second part](https://ucsb-cs148.github.io/w23/lab/lab06-ops/) to this lab, which would have a two-week performance period.